gailrayla/gather-web-app-se-project/README.md

 - **Docker:** We utilized Docker to containerize our applications and their dependencies, streamlining the deployment process.

+- **Spring Boot:** The core of our web application is powered by Spring Boot, providing a robust and efficient framework for building Java-based applications.

 - **Rest API:** The web architecture of GATHER was constructed using Rest API, enabling seamless communication between components.

 - **Maven:** To simplify our build process and manage dependencies efficiently, we integrated Maven into our project.